LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings.md

       Luncheon at the Boating Lake appears in the film Amelie and is the star attraction of Washington DC’s Phillips Collection.
+    sideGalleryImages:
+      - imageTitle: Renoir's masterful Luncheon at the Boating Lake was shown in the seventh impressionist exhibition
+        imageUrl: /assets/10-paintings-renoir-luncheon-boating-lake.jpg
+      - imageTitle: Renoir's future wife, Aline Charigot, is the focus of Luncheon at the Boating Lake
+        imageUrl: /assets/10-paintings-renoir-aline-charigot-luncheon-boating-lake.jpg
+      - imageTitle: The impressionist painter Caillebotte is one of the other figures in Luncheon at the Boating Lake
+        imageUrl: /assets/10-paintings-renoir-gustave-caillebotte-luncheon-boating-lake.jpg
   - textTitle: Bar at the Folies-Bergere (Manet, 1882)
     text: >-
       ### By 1882, Manet was dying of tertiary syphilis.